leahy268/SSWSysAdmins.CreateADUser/README.md

 # SSWCreateADUser
-Automatically create AD User, also using Flow.
+Automatically create AD User on premises.

 1. User fills in Microsoft Forms which triggers a flow
 2. Flow runs